 There is increasing evidence that dermoscopy may also be helpful for formally trained clinicians to differentiate benign from malignant or suspicious lesions arising in the mucosa and decide whether or not a lesion should be biopsied [7-9].
 This topic will review the dermoscopic features of pigmented and nonpigmented mucosal lesions and the dermoscopic criteria for differentiating benign from malignant tumors.
 The principles of dermoscopy and the dermoscopic evaluation of skin lesions, facial lesions, and lesions of the palms and soles are discussed elsewhere.

-(See "Overview of dermoscopy".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
+●(See "Dermoscopy of facial lesions".)To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Argenziano G, Soyer HP, Chimenti S, et al. Dermoscopy of pigmented skin lesions: results of a consensus meeting via the Internet.
 J Am Acad Dermatol 2003; 48:679.

 - Kittler H, Pehamberger H, Wolff K, Binder M. Diagnostic accuracy of dermoscopy.
 Lancet Oncol 2002; 3:159.

 - Menzies SW, Kreusch J, Byth K, et al. Dermoscopic evaluation of amelanotic and hypomelanotic melanoma.
 Arch Dermatol 2008; 144:1120.

 - Ronger S, Touzet S, Ligeron C, et al. Dermoscopic examination of nail pigmentation.
 Arch Dermatol 2002; 138:1327.